lilyntalmers/Blender-Low-Poly-Rock-Generator/README.md

-## Blender (2.8+) - Low Poly Rock Generator
+## Blender (3.0.0) - Low Poly Rock Generator

-This is an [addon](https://docs.blender.org/manual/en/latest/editors/preferences/addons.html) for [Blender](https://www.blender.org/) 2.8+ to generate low poly rocks.
+This is an [addon](https://docs.blender.org/manual/en/latest/editors/preferences/addons.html) for [Blender](https://www.blender.org/) 3.0.0 to generate low poly rocks.

-It was [based on an addon](https://github.com/Bombaba/BlenderPythonScripts/blob/master/add_mesh_lowpoly_rock.py) that unfortunately hasn't been updated, so I decided to try and write a new one for myself as I needed quite a few low poly rocks.
+It was [based on an addon](https://github.com/PopThosePringles/blender-low-poly-rock) that unfortunately hasn't been updated, so I decided to ask for help to fix it.
+And a generous person on BlenderArtist helped me to fix it.
+So, I'm uploading it in here in case someone needs it future.

-I don't know Python very well at all, so I had to learn on the fly while writing this.
-With that, it means this isn't identical to the old addon, but it does the job for me.
-It's far from perfect.
+I don't know Python at all, but it gets the job done for me in Blender 3.0.0.
+Here is the thread: [BlenderArtist Thread](https://blenderartists.org/t/low-poly-rock-generator-script-showing-error-in-blender-3-0-0/1354349)

 ![](/images/rocks.png)